spooseh/larmexShiny/README.md

 - detailed instructions in [larmexShiny/www/Instructions.md](https://github.com/spooseh/larmexShiny/www/Instructions.md)

 ### Not interested in a GUI?
-- follow the R commands in [larmexShiny/data/demo.R](larmexShiny/data/demo.R)
+- follow the R commands in [larmexShiny/www/demo.Rmd](larmexShiny/data/demo.R)

 ### To do ...
-- a production-grade Shiny applications to be installed as an R package
+- exception handling
+- more documentation

 <hr>
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">